lakshmi-Thungala/EKS-Deployment/README.md

 The project is organized into the following files:

-- provider.tf:
-  Configures the AWS provider and specifies the region where resources will be created.
+- **'provider.tf'**:Configures the AWS provider and specifies the region where resources will be created.

-- vpc.tf:
- Defines the VPC, subnets (public and private), route tables, and internet gateway.
+- **'vpc.tf'**:Defines the VPC, subnets (public and private), route tables, and internet gateway.
 - **`eks.tf`**: Creates the EKS cluster, specifying the IAM roles and VPC configurations.
 - **`nodegroup.tf`**: Configures EKS node groups for different environments (frontend and backend), including scaling and access settings.
 - **`role.tf`**: Defines IAM roles and policies for EKS master and worker nodes, including policies for autoscaling and container registry access.